Lie groups of Poisson diffeomorphisms: Poisson geometry: Lagrangians and diffeomorphisms

-It follows that $X$ is a section of $T_{I_\pi} M$. \end{proof} One of the main results in \cite{klaasse2018} (Theorem 4.35) is that whenever $I_\pi$ is projective and $T^*_{I_\pi}M$ locally admits bases of closed sections, then $\pi$ lifts to a Poisson structure on $T_{I_\pi}M$.
-If in addition $I_\pi$ is standard, the lift is non-degenerate.
-This fact is used in the examples below. \begin{example}[Log-symplectic manifolds] A \textit{(normal-crossing) log-manifold}\footnote{Also called a \textit{$c$-manifold} in \cite{mirandascott2020}.} is a pair $(M, Z)$ of a manifold $M$ and a (closed) hypersurface $Z\subset M$ that is allowed to have self-intersections.
+\begin{example}[Log-symplectic manifolds] A \textit{(normal-crossing) log-manifold}\footnote{Also called a \textit{$c$-manifold} in \cite{mirandascott2020}.} is a pair $(M, Z)$ of a manifold $M$ and a (closed) hypersurface $Z\subset M$ that is allowed to have self-intersections.
 More precisely, around each point $z\in Z$ there are coordinates $(x_1, \dots, x_k, x_{k+1}, \dots, x_n)$ for which $Z=\{\prod_{i=1}^k x_i=0\}$.
 Note that $k$ need not be fixed, and is allowed to vary between different points in $Z$.
 We call such coordinates \textit{adapted to $Z$}.
 When $Z$ is an embedded hypersurface, we refer to the pair $(M, Z)$ as a \textit{smooth} log-manifold.

 The vanishing ideal $I_Z$ is a standard divisor ideal, and a divisor $(L, \sigma)$ with $I_\sigma=I_Z$ is called a \textit{normal-crossing} log divisor.
 The corresponding Lie algebroid $T_Z M:=T_{I_Z}M$ is called the \textit{log-tangent bundle}.
 The space of sections of $T_ZM$, called log-vector fields, is denoted by $\mf{X}(M, Z)$ and is locally generated by the vector fields $x_1\del_{x_1}, \dots, x_k\del_{x_k}, \del_{x_{k+1}}, \dots, \del_{x_n}$ in an adapted coordinate chart.